 As a senior executive preparing for an interview, it’s essential that you make time to prepare for potential questions asked by your recruitment consultant.
-It’s unlikely you would turn up to a major internal presentation or negotiation unprepared, so naturally we advise you to do that same prep-work to boost your chances at interview.
+It’s unlikely you would turn up to a major internal presentation or negotiation unprepared, so naturally, we advise you to do that same prep-work to boost your chances at an interview.

-In the case of executive level roles, we are interested in seeing evidence from candidates of the positive outcomes they have had in their previous roles: from communication and interpersonal skills, to decision making and problem solving abilities through to leadership, critical thinking and collaboration effectiveness, we look at the complete picture.
+In the case of executive-level roles, we are interested in seeing evidence from candidates of the positive outcomes they have had in their previous roles: from communication and interpersonal skills to decision making and problem-solving abilities through to leadership, critical thinking and collaboration effectiveness, we look at the complete picture.

 Shine bright.
 Be prepared.

 A great interview preparation tool to help plan answers to consultants’ questions is to use the STAR model interview response technique.

 STAR is an acronym that describes a specific type of behavioural questioning based on four key concepts - Situation, Task, Action, Result.
 This way of breaking down your approach to a specific situation can help you to provide tangible examples and proof points to your consultant, that you have the experience and skillset to match the role you’ve applied for.

 Here’s an overview of how to apply STAR thinking during your pre-interview reflection back on the achievements you’ve outlined for us in your resume.

 - Situation: Focus on describing the overall context of the interview question in relation to a specific workplace, project, role or circumstance.

 - Task: What was your individual involvement or responsibility in that situation?
 Be clear and concise